columbia-applied-data-science/authorship/README_data.md

 Data Scheme
 -----------

 Somewhere on your computer you should have a 'data' folder.
-On mine it is located at '/home/thomas/Projects/declass/data'.
+Mine is located at '/home/thomas/Projects/declass/data'.
 Set an environment variable called 'DATA' pointing to the base data directory.
 For example, I might add the line 'export DATA=/home/thomas/Projects/declass/data' to my .bashrc file.
-Set an environment variable called 'ME' to use to differentiate your data in your scripts from others.
-For example, I might put 'export ME=thomas' in my .bashrc file.

-When working on a project I call 'authorship_federalist', I would use the following directory structure:
+Since this project is focused on authorship, all data should be kept within an 'authorship' directory.
+When working on the Federalist Papers, for example, I might use the following directory structure:

 ```
 data/
-└── thomas/
+└── authorship/
-    └── authorship_federalist/
+    └── federalist/
         ├── processed/
         └── raw/
 ```

 Contents of any raw/ folder should never be modified or deleted.
-This way, your script will create the same output as everyone else's script.
+This way your script will create the same output as everyone else's script.

 Example